aemasri/aziza/content/project/bakeoff/index.md

 ---
-author: Eric Anderson
+author: Azza El-Masri
 categories:
-- Theme Features
+- student journalism
-- R
+- mobile newsroom
-- package
+- trainings
-date: "2019-07-01"
+date: "2022-07-28"
 draft: false
 excerpt: This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address